-20 SIGNS AND ADVERTISING
+20 TRADING NAME, SIGNS AND ADVERTISING

-20.1 The operator shall not use the word, "Taxi", "Cab", or any combination of these words on any sign, notice, website, e-mail, flyer, or advertisement displayed on or outside his/her premises, or on any stationary or business cards.
+20.1 The Operator shall only use the trading name which has previously been approved in writing by the Licensing Authority.
+This includes any names used on any sign, notice, website, social media, e-mail, flyer, clothing or advertisement displayed on or outside his/her premises, or on any stationary or business cards, or any vehicle(s) operated by them.
+No use of the word Taxi or Hackney or Carriage or their plurals will be permitted in any trading name or advertising.